Masumraj1/Asl_App/lib/short README.md

-#

-# asl_app

 This is a Flutter mobile application built as part of the ASL Systems Ltd.
 Flutter Developer take-home assignment.
 The app fetches and displays products/posts from a remote source, with features like search, filter, pagination, add/edit/delete posts, and Firebase authentication integration.

 ---